Categories

 The ITIL framework consists of key components like the ITIL Service Value System (SVS) and the four dimensions model.

-The ITIL Service Value System (SVS) represents how the various components and activities of the organisation work together to facilitate value creation through IT-enabled services.
+The ITIL Service Value System (SVS) represents how the various components and activities of the organisation work together to enable value creation.
 These can be combined in a flexible way, which requires integration and coordination to keep the organisation consistent.

 The ITIL SVS facilitates this integration and coordination and provides a strong, unified, value-focused direction for the organisation.